markdbenson/dapper/README.md

 The variables specified as YAML are available under the `page` namespace in Liquid templates.
 The body of the page (`Here is the text of the post.
 `) in the above example, is available as `content` in Liquid templates.

+Variable definitions in source files that carry special meaning are as
+follows:

+* `extension: .html` is the default used if not specified.
+To override, specify a new value for `extension` for that particular page. `extension` may also be specified in the `_config.yml` file to apply it globally.

+* `urlpattern: /:category/:year/:month/:slug/` defines the URL path for the file.
+This may also be specified in `_config.yml` as well.
+If not specified, the following is used: `/:category/:year/:month/:slug/`.
+A full list of pattern options are as follows:

+    - `:category` - The category of the page as defined by the page's YAML.
+    - `:year` - The year the page was published as defined either by the `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:month` - The month the page was published as defined either by the
+      `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:day` - The day the page was published as defined either by the `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:hour` - The hour the page was published as defined either by the `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:minute` - The minute the page was published as defined either by the `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:second` - The second the page was published as defined either by the `date` field in the page's YAML part, or from the file modification timestamp.
+    - `:slug` - The title of the page with all non-ASCII characters removed, all non-word characters removed, all spaces converted to hyphens (`-`), and converted to lowercase.

 Here is an example that shows a few different types of YAML definitions at the beginning of a source file and how to use those definitions in